Skip to main content

 Purpose

-This document outlines the process for the review of ethical conduct of course-based research projects in research-intensive designated courses at Cambrian College.
+This document outlines the process for the review of ethical conduct of course-based research projects involving humans at Cambrian College.

 Scope

-Course-based research may not fit the standard definition of research in that the results are not intended for publication or generalization to other situations, however, the potential for risks to participants requires that the protocols and consent processes be reviewed by the Cambrian College Research Ethics Committee (REC).
+Course-based research may not fit the standard definition of research in that the results are not intended for publication or generalization to other situations; however, the potential for risks to participants requires that the protocols and consent processes be reviewed by the Cambrian College REC.

-Course-based research involving human participants is subject to ethics review if the research is minimal risk and conducted by students or is faculty-led.
+Course-based research involving human participants is subject to ethics review.
+It must be minimal risk and conducted by students under the guidance of faculty.
 Course-based research typically uses methods involving:

 • Focus groups/group interviews (e.g., with employees or members of an organization or group)

-Course-Based Research exempt or not normally requiring review by the REC:
+Course-based research that is exempt or does not normally require review by the REC:

 • Assignments that involve students learning/practicing a research skill with other students in the same course, but do not require students to provide real data about themselves (e.g., mock interviews with each other, developing a survey and having classmates review it and provide feedback on survey design).

 • Assignments or activities that require students to collect information from people as part of professional skill training or standard of practice within a profession (e.g., observation, assessment, intervention, evaluation, auditing).
-For example, a Business course in marketing where students are partnered with a local business, provided with relevant data about the customers, and create a marketing campaign (i.e., developing entrepreneurial skills).
-Another example is a Kinesiology course focused on developing professional trainer skills that includes an assignment where students collect physiological data from a participant and provide them with an exercise program.
+For example, a business course where students create a marketing campaign with a business partner to develop entrepreneurial skills, or a Kinesiology course where students collect physiological data from a participant and provide them with a custom exercise program.

-• Courses where students are serving as consultants with an organization that is running an internal program evaluation/quality improvement study.
-If the data was also being used for a research project, then ethics review would be required.
+• Course activities where students are serving as consultants with an organization that is running an internal program evaluation or quality improvement study, as long as the data is not also being used for a research project.

 • Activities considered quality assurance or program evaluation (for example, KPI surveys and program review activities).

-Note: the guidelines outlined in this document are limited to course-based research projects, not larger- scale projects required to fulfill the requirements for a thesis.
+Note: the guidelines outlined in this document are limited to course-based research projects, not larger-scale projects required to fulfill the requirements for a thesis.
+Thesis projects follow a separate process.
 Research that does meet the criteria for course-based research requires full REC review and approval in the following instances:

 • if it is a direct extension of the faculty member’s research;

-• and, if it involves the collection of data which will subsequently be used towards the completion of a Masters or PhD degree.
+• if it involves the collection of data which will subsequently be used towards the completion of a Master’s or PhD level degree.

 In these cases, students must complete a full research ethics application.